-My personal philosophy is to save a tooth when at all possible, so I am reluctant to extract a healthy tooth that does not pose any issues to the structural integrity and health of your mouth.
-Dentists cannot replace what mother nature has made, and often extracting a tooth, or teeth, has a domino effect on adjacent and opposing teeth, as well as your bone levels.
+Like most dentists, I feel like it’s my job to save teeth, so I feel reluctant to extract a healthy tooth that does not pose any issues to the structural integrity and health of your mouth.
+Dentists cannot replace what mother nature has made, and often extracting a tooth, or teeth, can have a domino effect on your adjacent and opposing teeth as well as on your bone levels.

-We will refer you to one of the specialist offices that we work with in the case of more complex treatment or medical needs.
+Rest assured we will refer you to one of the specialist offices we work with in the case of more complex treatments or medical needs.